XIP-68 (Draft): Automated Fork Recovery

 The remote commit log is required to be totally ordered, however the trust assumptions for the log are relaxed.
 In order to achieve this ordering, the creator of the group may nominate an originator that should receive all publishes to the log, with all other installations following this recommendation.
 In the event that the originator becomes unavailable, or tampers with the ordering of the log, fork recovery simply becomes disabled, as described in ‘Security’.

-Creating an encryption key if none exists on the immutable metadata
+Creating an encryption key if none exists on the immutable metadata (to enable fork recovery on older groups)

 Rollover for inactive superadmins